tizbid/Build-API-for-A-Deep-Learning-Model./README.md

-# Simple-RestFul-api-for-a-Deep-Learning-model
+# This Repo builds a API for a deep learning model using the Flask framework.
-Build a simple API for a deep learning model.
+To replicate the example in this repo:

 * Run notebook to train,evalute and save model
 * Run 'run_app.py' to lunch api to localhost